 Arief Rabik is the director of Indonesia’s Environmental Bamboo Foundation and the founder of the 1000 Bamboo Villages project, which aims to create economic viability for the use of bamboo agroforestry to sequester CO2 and restore degraded tropical forest lands in dozens of countries.
 Arief is an expert in bamboo cultivation, value added processing, and brokering public and private support and investment in village-level bamboo production.

-Bamboo has exceptional climate benefits and in Indonesia alone the creation of nationwide “bamboo villages” would result in more than 100 million tons of CO2 emission reductions annually.
+Bamboo has exceptional climate benefits.
+In Indonesia alone the creation of nationwide “bamboo villages” would result in more than 100 million tons of CO2 emission reductions annually.
 This provides governments seeking a pathway to meet their emissions targets with an efficient model that has significant co-benefits, including economic development for rural communities and improved soil and forest health.
 Around the world, there are hundreds of timber bamboo species—timber bamboos have adapted to almost every ecological niche in the tropics and have been utilized by different communities around the globe.

 Arief’s breakthrough strategy is to restore degraded lands around the world with bamboo agroforestry while creating large markets for bamboo to be used in building material (which would also help displace carbon-intensive concrete), clothing, furniture, and more.